NicEastvillage/TokenElimReproducibilityPackage/README.md

 - Navigate to the `scripts/` directory: `cd scripts`
 - Run pipeline: `./run_pipeline.sh <name> ../bin/verifypn-tokelim-linux64 <method>` where `<name>` is the desired name of the output, and `<method>` is either `tapaal`, `dynamic`, or `static`.
 We advice to include the method in the name too, e.g. 'ae_tapaal'.
   - This will produce a log file for each query at `logs/<name>/[model]/[category]/[query_index].log` and a csv file `data/<name>.csv` (semicolon separated) with all the extracted data.
+  - You can run the three methods in parallel using: `./run_pipeline.sh ae_tapaal ../bin/verifypn-tokelim-linux64 tapaal & ./run_pipeline.sh ae_dynamic ../bin/verifypn-tokelim-linux64 dynamic & ./run_pipeline.sh ae_static ../bin/verifypn-tokelim-linux64 static &`

 This pipeline runs each query in `MCC2023-CTL` sequentially and will take a _very long time_.
 Therefore, we have included the data files used in the paper in this reproducibility package: `data/demo_tapaal.csv`, `data/demo_dynamic.csv`, and `data/demo_static.csv`.
 You may also consider producing the data partially.
 See the section below.

-If you wish to rerun the entire benchmark, we recommend running the queries in parallel.
+If you wish to rerun the entire benchmark, we recommend running the individual queries in parallel.
 However, we do not include scripts to do so.
 See `scripts/run_single.sh` to run a single query and `scripts/extract.sh` to extract the data from the log files.
 The time/memory limits can be found in `scripts/run_single.sh` (30 minutes and 15 GB by default).